scicluna/readme-generator/README.md

   ## Description

-  This project builds a professional readme for the user based on a series of prompts in nodejs
+  This application takes in a series of prompted inputs and returns to the user a professional README file.

   ## Table of Contents